-- (1) In making a step-over turn, one leg is passed over the rope during the turn.
-Accidental contact with the rope during the step over will not disallow the trick. - (2) Contact with the spray will not disallow the trick. - (3) The step-over and turn actions shall be simultaneous. - (4) Whether or not the foot that passes over the rope is subsequently set down shall not disallow the trick. - (5) In a step-over wake turn the leg shall pass over the rope while the skier is in the air. - (6) In a multiple step-over turn both legs shall pass over the rope in succession, changing feet at mid-point, and the turning movement shall be without hesitation.
+- In making a step-over turn, one leg is passed over the rope during the turn.
+Accidental contact with the rope during the step over will not disallow the trick. - (2) Contact with the spray will not disallow the trick. - (3) The step-over and turn actions shall be simultaneous. - (4) The completeness of all step over line turns shall be judged with the skier touching the water with the foot that passed over the rope and the skiing foot having arrived at the desired ending position whilst displaying the appropriate BSP. - (5) In a step-over wake turn the leg shall pass over the rope while the skier is in the air. - (6) In a multiple step-over turn both legs shall pass over the rope in succession, changing feet at mid-point, and the turning movement shall be without hesitation.